 16 – Apply 2 coats

-This rule is more about household projects, as artistic painting is more free, creative and suggests itself painting in multiple layers.
+This rule is more about household projects, as artistic painting is freer, and creative and suggests painting in multiple layers.

 For most paint project on furniture or walls, you need to use only 2 coats of paint.

 2 coats are optimal.
 More coats can make your surface dry slower, look messy, thick, and unprofessional. do not overdo things.

 More coats will NOT COVER mistakes, but a new coat can create more and enhance the imperfections of the previous coat.
 If you want to cover mistakes, let the surface dry, sand it and paint again.